googlefonts/Signika/README.md

 Notes were taken throughout the variable font upgrade project and added to the [docs](/docs) directory.
 I tend to take notes while working anyway, in order to think through problems and record solutions for later reference.
 In this project, I have included these in the repo so that others might find references to solve similar problems, especially because variable font-making processes are relatively new, and there is a general scarcity of online knowledge on font mastering.
 Because they were often made alongside work, the notes can at times be a bit disjointed.
 Hopefully they are still helpful to others!

 If you have any questions about the project or the notes, feel free to [file an issue](/issues) or to reach out to Stephen Nixon via Twitter ([@thundernixon](https://twitter.com/thundernixon)) or other social media (typically also @thundernixon).

+Further updates to the production code were undertaken in a 2020 refactor and extension of the font family by [Johannes Neumeier](https://github.com/kontur) — feel free to be in touch.
+Some of those changes superseed or replace parts of Stephen's original notes and code.

 </details>